 On 11 August 1990, The Cure played their show at Crystal Palace in London.

-The Cure did summer festivals appearances in France, United Kingdom, Denmark, Austria, Switzerland, Belgium, Estonia, Czechoslovakia and East Germany.
+The Cure did summer festivals appearances in France, United Kingdom, Denmark, Austria, Switzerland, Belgium and Estonia.

 In May 1990, Roger O'Donnell left The Cure, he was replaced by Perry Bamonte.